DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Werewolf Transformation Timer

-*You will finally know how much time you have left before you need to find another body to feed and not to think about it every single time you transform into werewolf.*
+*Informs us about how much time you have left before you need to find another body to feed and not to think about it every single time you transform into werewolf.*